Bruce Iglauer: Early life and career

-Nine months after the release of the first Alligator Records album, he left Delmark and continued at Alligator, making acclaimed recordings from Big Walter Horton, Son Seals, Fenton Robinson, Koko Taylor, Albert Collins, Lonnie Brooks and many others.
+Nine months after the release of the first Alligator Records album, he left Delmark and continued at Alligator, making acclaimed recordings from Big Walter Horton, Son Seals, Fenton Robinson, Koko Taylor, Albert Collins, Lonnie Brooks, and many others.
 A breakthrough came in 1975 with Koko Taylor's "I Got What It Takes", which earned Alligator its first Grammy Award nomination.
-In 1978, he signed Albert Collins, and in 1982 Clifton Chenier's "I'm Here!" won a Grammy.
-Recordings on Alligator by Hound Dog Taylor, Fenton Robinson, Albert Collins, Johnny Winter, Roy Buchanan, Clarence "Gatemouth" Brown, James Cotton, Charlie Musselwhite, Luther Allison, Shemekia Copeland, Roomful of Blues, Marcia Ball, Buckwheat Zydeco and others have been Grammy nominated.
-Showdown! by Albert Collins, Robert Cray and Johnny Copeland won a Grammy for Best Blues Recording of 1987 and Buckwheat Zydeco's Lay Your Burden Down won a Grammy for Best Blues Cajun or Zydeco Recording of 2009.
+In 1978, he signed Albert Collins; in 1982, Clifton Chenier's "I'm Here!" won a Grammy.
+Recordings on Alligator by Hound Dog Taylor, Fenton Robinson, Albert Collins, Johnny Winter, Roy Buchanan, Clarence "Gatemouth" Brown, James Cotton, Charlie Musselwhite, Luther Allison, Shemekia Copeland, Roomful of Blues, Marcia Ball, Buckwheat Zydeco, and others have been Grammy-nominated.
+Showdown! by Albert Collins, Robert Cray, and Johnny Copeland won a Grammy for Best Blues Recording of 1987, and Buckwheat Zydeco's Lay Your Burden Down won a Grammy for Best Blues.
+Cajun or Zydeco Recording of 2009.

 Iglauer has produced or co-produced over 125 albums in the Alligator Records catalog, including albums by Hound Dog Taylor, Son Seals, Koko Taylor, Fenton Robinson, Albert Collins, Johnny Winter, Roy Buchanan, Lil' Ed & The Blues Imperials, James Cotton, Kenny Neal, Saffire--The Uppity Blues Women, Jarekus Singleton, Carey Bell and Billy Boy Arnold.

 The Alligator catalog contains over 300 albums, ranging from electric Chicago blues and blues rock to acoustic Piedmont blues and West Coast jump blues.
 By the 1990s, Alligator was established as one of the largest contemporary blues labels in the world.
-According to Christgau's Record Guide: Rock Albums of the Seventies (1981), Chicago blues saw its best documentation during the 1970s thanks in part to Iglauer and Alligator Records.
+According to Christgau's Record Guide: Rock Albums of the Seventies (1981), Chicago blues saw its best documentation during the 1970s thanks partly to Iglauer and Alligator Records.

 Chicago magazine honored Iglauer with the 2001 Chicagoan of the Year award.
 In addition, Iglauer was a founder of the National Association of Independent Record Distributors (NAIRD, later the Association For Independent Music (AFIM)).
-He has served on the boards of the Blues Foundation, the Blues Community Foundation (of which he is a founder) and the American Association of Independent Music (A2IM), which replaced AFIM as the main organization of the U.S. independent music industry.
+He has served on the boards of the Blues Foundation, the Blues Community Foundation (of which he is a founder), and the American Association of Independent Music (A2IM), which replaced AFIM as the main organization of the U.S. independent music industry.
 In 2014, A2IM presented Iglauer with its Lifetime Achievement Award.
 Iglauer has also been presented with two "Keeping The Blues Alive" awards from the Blues Foundation, one as an artist manager and one for his producing.
 He was inducted into the Blues Foundation's Hall of Fame in 1997.

-In 2018, Iglauer wrote a book, Bitten by the Blues: The Alligator Records Story, published by University of Chicago Press.
+In 2018, Iglauer wrote a book, Bitten by the Blues: The Alligator Records Story, published by the University of Chicago Press.
 In November 2022, Iglauer was honored by the Recording Industry Association of America at their Washington, D.C. headquarters with a concert by Shemekia Copeland for his work with Alligator Records and Chicago's Blues scene.